Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: Conclusion

 \subsection{Utility of the Analytic Model}

-Finally, there are at least four main advantages of fully analytic models that accurately model the central Askaryan radiation peak.
+There are at least four advantages of fully analytic Askaryan models.
 First, when analytic models are matched to observed data, cascade properties may be derived directly from the waveforms.
-Second, in large scale simulations required for the design of IceCube-Gen2 radio, evaluating a fully analytic model technically provides a speed advantage when compared to the semi-analytic parameterizations.
-Third, fully analytic models, combined with RF antenna response, can be embedded in firmare to form a \textit{matched filter} that enhances detection probability.
+Second, in large scale simulations, evaluating a fully analytic model technically provides a speed advantage over other approaches.
+Third, fully analytic models, combined with RF channel response, can be embedded in firmware to form a \textit{matched filter} that enhances UHE-$\nu$ detection probability.
 Fourth, parameters in analytic models may be \textit{scaled} to produce results that apply to media of different density than ice.
 This application is useful for understanding potential signals in the Antarctic \textit{firn}, or the upper layer of snow and ice that is of lower density than the solid ice beneath it.

-The ability to read cascade properties directly from waveforms will be a useful tool to add to the reconstruction toolkit for IceCube-Gen2 radio.
+The ability to fit cascade properties from waveforms will be a useful tool for the radio component of IceCube-Gen2.
 Examples of current reconstruction techniques include the forward-folding method \cite{10.1088/1748-0221/15/09/p09039} and information field theory (IFT) \cite{IFT}.
-In particular, the longitudinal length parameter $a$ leads to a reconstruction of $\ln(E_{\rm C})$, shown in Figure \ref{fit:fig:a_vs_a} and Equation \ref{eq:energy}.
+In particular, the longitudinal length parameter $a$ leads to a reconstruction of $\ln(E_{\rm C})$, given knowledge of $\Delta \theta$ (Fig. \ref{fit:fig:a_vs_a} and Equation \ref{eq:energy}).
 Further, all designs for detector stations in IceCube-Gen2 radio include many distinct RF channels and one phased-array of channels.
-Treating each waveform like a separate trial would help increase precision on the cascade parameter reconstruction.
-Reconstructing the viewing angle from the pulse width, as shown in Tab. \ref{fit:tab:th_vs_th}, would firmly constrain the UHE-$\nu$ event geometry.
-Although each technique relies on knowing another parameter, even pulse width measurements without \textit{a priori} knowledge of $a$ or $\theta$ contain information about $(\theta,a)$ via the uncertainty principle (see gray contours of Figures \ref{fig:off_cone} and \ref{fig:off_cone2}).
+Matching our analytic model to each channel waveform will provide a separate measurement of parameters like $a$ and $\theta$ (see gray contours of Figures \ref{fig:off_cone} and \ref{fig:off_cone2}).
+The ensuing global fit should constrain the event energy and geometry.